-- 5.2 The preparation of the documents set out in the LDS is the primary, full-time responsibility of the Planning Policy Team in Planning Services, which is presently staffed as follows: - Principal Planning Officers 1.95 full-time equivalent (fte) - Senior Planning Officer 0.6 fte (two year contract) - Planning Officer 1.0 fte - Planning Graduate 1.0 fte (two year contract) - Project Information Officers 2.0 fte

-This is the minimum staffing needed to deliver the timescales set.

-- 5.3 In addition, the Planning Policy Manager, Landscape and Biodiversity Officer, Planning Environmental Officer and Conservation Officers provide a substantial input to planning policy documents.
-Other Council services are expected to provide support where necessary and, in some cases, external consultants are commissioned to provide specialist evidence and advice. - 5.4 In terms of financial resources, a long-term budget and reserve has been agreed.
-The budget will need to be regularly reviewed, particularly in light of any additional evidence needed for the new Local Plan.
-The need for some additional evidence has been identified relating to appropriate growth provision, infrastructure provision and the ability of settlements to accommodate growth.
-There are also some specific areas relating to Habitats Assessment and the environment that will result in the need for further work.
+- 5.02 The preparation of the documents set out in the LDS is the primary, full-time responsibility of the Planning Policy Team in Planning Services, which is presently resourced as follows: - Planning Policy Manager: 1.0 currently vacant.
+Consultant retained in Local Plan Coordinator role to undertake a number of responsibilities of this post; - Principal Planning Officers: 2.24 full time equivalent (fte).
+Please note that 0.78 fte is seconded from Development Management; - Planning Officers: 1.59 fte.
+Additional resource is drawn from Development Management in relation to neigbourhood plans; - Planning Graduate (2 years fixed term): 1.0 - Planning Information Officers: 2.0 - 5.03 This is the minimum staffing needed to deliver the timescales set. - 5.04 In addition, the Head of Planning, Landscape and Biodiversity Officer, Planning Environmental Officer, Tree Officer and Conservation Officers provide a substantial input to planning policy documents.
+Other Council services are expected to provide support where necessary and, in some cases, external consultants are commissioned to provide specialist evidence and advice. - 5.05 In terms of financial resources, a long-term budget and reserve has been agreed.
+The budget will need to be regularly reviewed.